Perl DBI

 • The first one is the data source name.
 The database you are connecting is classicmodels.

-• The second and the third parameters are username and password that you use to connect to MySQL.
-In this case, username is root and password is blank.
+• The second and third parameters are the username and password that you use to connect to MySQL.
+In this case, the username is root and the password is blank.

 The DBI->connect() returns an object that you will use to interact with the database if the connection is established successfully.